Tsohnle95/self-hosted-chatbot/README.md

-# Cortexa: My Friendly Local AI Chat Assistant
+# Cortexa: A Local AI Chat Assistant

 Cortexa is a responsive and intuitive AI chat application designed to demonstrate the capabilities of locally hosted large language models.
 This project features a clean web interface, built HTML, CSS and JS, backed by a Node.js Express server.
 The server orchestrates communication with a local Ollama instance running the tinyllama:chat LLM, providing an entirely self-contained AI chat experience.